CorrelAid/datenguide-python/README.rst

 -------
 All this builds on the great work of Datenguide_ and their GraphQL API `datenguide/datenguide-api`_

-The data is retreived via the Datenguide API from the "Statistische Ämter des Bundes und der Länder".
+The data is retrieved via the Datenguide API from the "Statistische Ämter des Bundes und der Länder".
 Data being used via this package has to be `credited according to the "Datenlizenz Deutschland – Namensnennung – Version 2.0"`_.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.